erikeldridge/erikeldridge.github.com/_posts/2017-09-13-object-path.md

 I want to reduce conditional assignment when setting nested keys in an object, which is handy for data manipulation, eg prior to view rendering.

 I only need support for string keys and simple objects.
-Some tools interpret numeric path segments as array indices, which breaks when inserting arbitrary values, eg ids.
+Some tools interpret numeric path segments as array indices, which breaks when inserting arbitrary values, eg `set(store, 'users.5.name', 'Kwan') // store.users.length --> 6`.

 ## Solution

-{% highlight js %}
+{% highlight js linenos %}
 function rget(obj, paths){
   const [head, ...tail] = paths
   if (typeof obj[head] == 'object' && tail.length) {